Anita Knight MA MBACP (Accred) Children 5+, Adults, Couples, Cert. Supervision

+I am trained to work with adults either face to face or online.
 I always have art and craft materials available during sessions, but adults sometimes find it easier to talk about whatever they want to.

 Where do I work from?